France national rugby union team: World Cup venues

 During the 1991 World Cup, Pool D (which included France) matches were played throughout France including Béziers, Bayonne, Grenoble, Toulouse, Brive and Agen.
-Parc des Princes and Stadium Lille-Metropole also hosted a quarter-final each.
+Parc des Princes and Stadium Lille Métropole also hosted a quarter-final each.
 Pool C fixtures at the 1999 World Cup were played throughout France in Béziers, Bordeaux and Toulouse.
 A second round match was held at Stade Félix Bollaert, and one quarter final was held at the Stade de France, both 2007 venues.

 For the 2007 World Cup, France was the primary host, and there were ten venues used for matches throughout the country (Cardiff in Wales and Edinburgh in Scotland also hosted some games).
 The French cities that hosted matches were Bordeaux (Stade Chaban-Delmas), Lens (Stade Félix Bollaert), Lyon (Stade Gerland), Marseille (Stade Vélodrome), Montpellier (Stade de la Mosson), Nantes (Stade de la Beaujoire), Paris (Stade de France, Saint-Denis and Parc des Princes), Saint-Étienne (Stade Geoffroy-Guichard), and Toulouse (Stadium de Toulouse).
-The final was played at Stade de France.
-They will host it again in 2023.
+The final between England and South Africa was played at Stade de France.

-Record
+France was again chosen to host in 2023.
+After a first choice of twelve venues, nine cities and stadiums were eventually selected for the tournament including five that were already used for the 2007 edition: biggest France stadium Stade de France (Saint-Denis – Paris), Stade Vélodrome (Marseille), OL Stadium (Décines-Charpieu – Lyon), Stade Pierre-Mauroy (Villeneuve-d'Ascq – Lille), Stade de Bordeaux, Stade Geoffroy-Guichard (Saint-Étienne) as well as Stade de Nice, Stade de la Beaujoire (Nantes) and Stadium de Toulouse.
+France played matches at Stade de France, Stade Pierre-Mauroy, Stade Vélodrome and OL Stadium.
+Their opening match against New Zealand was held at Stade de France like both semi-finals and finals.

+Competitive record

 Six Nations

 France competes annually in the Six Nations Championship, which is played against five other European nations: England, Ireland, Italy, Scotland and Wales.
 France first contested the tournament in 1910 when the Home Nations became the Five Nations.
 France were expelled from the tournament due to rumours of professionalism in the then-amateur sport in 1932, but rejoined in 1947.
 They first won the competition in 1954, sharing the championship with both England and Wales.
 France shared with Wales again the following season, and won it outright for the first time in 1959.
 France's longest wait for a championship spanned 37 tournaments (1910–1954).
 The Giuseppe Garibaldi Trophy is also contested between France and Italy during the Six Nations.
-Over the whole history of the Tournament, they are the third most-winning nation, eleven wins behind England.
+Over the whole history of the Tournament, they are the third most-winning nation, ten wins behind England.
 However, it should be taken into account that France have been present in 34 fewer tournaments than the Home Nations.
-France has won almost exactly the same proportion of Six Nations Tournaments in which it has competed as England, and is the most successful nation in the post-World War II era (1945–present).
+France has won almost exactly the same proportion of Six Nations Tournaments in which it has competed in as England, and is the most successful nation in the post-World War II era (1945–present).